Checks for Hierarchy

 Participating & Risking involve the social milieu.

-• Fears are relational and focused externally on demands or harm.
+• Fears are relational and focused externally on demands or harms.

 • Intervention to assist is social and strategic.